Some Characterizations Of Mixed Renewal Processes: Mixed renewal processes and exchangeability

 is $\vS$-${T}\otimes{\mathcal{F}}$-measurable.
 So, we have a probability measure $M_i:=P\circ(X_i\times{\mathrm{id}}_{\vO})^{-1}$ on ${T}\otimes{\mathcal{F}}$.
 Since all $X_i$ are $P$-conditionally identically distributed over $\mathcal{F}$, it follows that $M_i$ is independent of $i$, so we may write $M:=M_{i^*}$ for any fixed $i^{*}\in I$.

 {\bf(b)} There exists a product r.c.p. $\{Q_{\omega}\}_{\omega\in\vO}$ on $T$ for $M$ with respect to $R=P\mid\mathcal{F}$ such that for any fixed $B\in T$

-In fact, by assumption each marginal measure $P_{X_i}$ of $M$ on $T$ is perfect and $T$ is countably generated; hence by Remark \ref{mag}, (a), there exists a product r.c.p. $\{Q_{\omega}\}_{\omega\in\vO}$ on $T$ for $M$ with respect to $R$.
+In fact, by assumption each marginal measure $P_{X_i}$ of $M$ on $T$ is perfect and $T$ is countably generated; hence by \cite{fa}, Theorem 6, there exists a product r.c.p. $\{Q_{\omega}\}_{\omega\in\vO}$ on $T$ for $M$ with respect to $R$.

 Since $\{Q_{\omega}\}_{\omega\in\vO}$ satisfies (D2), we get that

 for every $B\in{T}$ and $F\in\mathcal{F}$, which proves (b); hence $(i)$ follows.

 {\bf(c)} Using $(i)$ and a monotone class argument we get that $(ii)$ holds true. $\Box$